lukejagodzinski/meteor-astronomy-docs/docs/getting_started.md

 post.save();
 ```

-In the listing above, we just fetch previously saved document and modified its title using the `set` function.
+In the listing above, we just fetch a previously saved document and modified its title using the `set` function.
 After calling the `save` method only the title of the document will be updated in the database.

 **Adding validation**

 Astronomy is highly modularized.
 By adding the `jagi:astronomy` package to your project you're only adding the basic functionalities.
 The validation feature is a separate module.
-To add it to the project you have to type in the console:
+To add it to the project you have to type in the console in your project's directory:

 ```sh
 meteor add jagi:astronomy-validators